Neti Siddhartha

-Neti Siddhartha, also known by its alternative title Siddhartha, is a 1990 Telugu-language action film produced and directed by Kranthi Kumar under the Kranthi Chitra banner.
-It stars Nagarjuna, Krishnam Raju, Shobana and Ayesha Jhulka (in her acting debut), with music composed by Laxmikant–Pyarelal.
+Neti Siddhartha, also known by its alternative title Siddhartha, is a 1990 Telugu-language action film co-written, produced, and directed by Kranthi Kumar under the Kranthi Chitra banner.
+It stars Nagarjuna, Krishnam Raju, Shobana and Ayesha Jhulka (in her lead acting debut), with music composed by Laxmikant–Pyarelal.
 It is a remake of the Hindi film Dharmatma (1975), itself based on The Godfather.
 It did moderately well at the box office.

 Plot

 Siddhartha (Nagarjuna) is the son of K.P.
 (Krishnam Raju), a business magnate.
 Siddhartha comes back from the states after so many years.
 Jyothi (Shobana), his childhood friend, has an unrequited love for him.
 One day, he is told K.P. rules an underworld mafia syndicate by his friend David (Sarath Babu), whom K.P. then kills.
 Siddhartha leaves home and reaches a forest where he falls in love with a tribal girl, Basanti (Ayesha Jhulka).
 Meanwhile, syndicate members Jogendra (Tiger Prabhakar) and Shetty (Pradeep Shakthi) plan to kill K.P. and Siddhartha with the help of his son-in-law Chakravarthy (J. D. Chakravarthy), leading to K.P. and Basanti's deaths.
 Siddhartha returns to rule the syndicate, and takes revenge on his remaining enemies.